-Iron is a mineral the human body can’t live without.
-For starters, it’s an important component of the protein called hemoglobin that carries the oxygen in your red blood cells.
+For starters, it’s an important component of hemoglobin, the protein that carries the oxygen in your red blood cells (RBC).
 Without enough iron, you may feel tired and dizzy, and can even develop anemia.

 There are many ways to meet your daily iron requirements without eating the same foods all the time, so let’s explore your options!

 Clams are one of the highest ranked food sources for iron.

 One hundred grams (g), or about 3.5 ounces (oz) of canned clams from Chicken of the Sea contains a whopping

 Try adding canned clams to your favorite pasta sauces and rice dishes.
 You can even combine them with shrimp and other seafood favorites.

 Breakfast cereals are often a main source of iron, but you have to choose the right types.
 Sugar-laden cereals you might have eaten as a kid aren’t the best choice.
 The key is to look for a fortified cereal that contains 100 percent of your daily value of iron.

 A one-cup serving, or 53 g, of Total Raisin Bran contains

 Buy now: Shop for cold cereal fortified with iron.